 Before granting a leave, the dean may discuss with the student his/her written request and specific action plan for the leave.

-Before granting the leave the dean will consult with the student affairs office.
+Before granting the leave the dean will consult with the student experience office.
 Students on student conduct probation will normally not be granted a leave.